 The SBCTC is headquartered in Olympia with offices in Spokane (eLearning) and Bellevue (IT division).

-Under the direction of the Executive Director, the SBCTC deploys its services to the colleges and other stakeholders from four divisions:
+Under the direction of the Executive Director, the SBCTC deploys its services to the colleges and other stakeholders from the executive director's office and three divisions:

 Executive Director's Office